medic/cht-roadmap/README.md

 # CHT Roadmap
-In this repository, you can find the [Community Health Toolkit product roadmap](https://github.com/orgs/medic/projects/112).
-The product roadmap serves as a plan for how the CHT Community will grow to realize the shared Community vision; it is where you can learn about what community initiatives the community is working on and what stage they are in.
-Please note, the roadmap is subject to change, especially further out on the timeline.
+In this repository, you can find the [Community Health Toolkit roadmap](https://github.com/orgs/medic/projects/112).
+This roadmap serves as a high-level plan for how the CHT will grow to realize the shared community vision; it is where you can learn about what initiatives the community is working on and what stage they are in.

 ## Guide to the Roadmap